appwrite/appwrite/docs/tutorials/add-oauth2-provider.md

 - is in [`camelCase`](https://en.wikipedia.org/wiki/Camel_case) format
 - has no spaces or special characters

-> Please make sure to keep the list of providers in `providers.php` in the alphabetical order A-Z.
+> Please make sure to keep the list of providers in `authProviders.php` in the alphabetical order A-Z.

 ### 2.2 Add Provider Logo